If your business has employees, you'll need a system to handle payroll either in-house or externally.

 - New salaried employees must fill out Form W-4 so that the company can withhold federal income tax from their pay.

-- Check whether your workers qualify as employees or independent contractors and report them appropriately to the IRS.
+- Check whether your workers qualify as employees or independent contractors layer and report them appropriately to the IRS.
 Employers are not responsible for withholding taxes for independent contractors, nor do they have to pay taxes on their compensation.
 They do have to provide these workers with a 1099 statement at the end of the year, though, indicating the amount of money they were paid.

 - Next, determine your pay period.
 You can choose the interval that suits your business best.
 Be aware, however, that pay periods are sometimes determined by state law, with most favoring bi-monthly payments.